zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  Check if your directory is exists and is valid.
+  Check if your directory exists and is valid.